 If [BUTTON-PAGE LOCK] and [BUTTON-VALUE LOCK] are both enabled and parameter mapping is on (see section 17.4) then the rotary knobs allow real-time editing of the parameters for each slot in the mapping.
 Also the frequencies/tempo sync of the global LFOs can be controlled.
-See the table below which shows what is controlled from each rotary knob.
+The table below shows what is controlled from each rotary knob.